BOughT

 Task 2: When was the image captured in UTC?

-For memory forensics, we will use a tool called Volatility 3 and the windows.info plugin to extract basic information from the memdump.mem file.
+For memory forensics, we will use a tool called Volatility 3arrow-up-right and the windows.info plugin to extract basic information from the memdump.mem file.
 The script and the resulting output are shown below.

 python3 vol.py -f "<path_to_memdump.mem>" windows.info